pynufft/pynufft/doc/source/overview/CPU_GPU.rst

    * - xx2x()
      - ✓
      - ✓
      - (Normal and batch mode) Apply the scaling factor
+   * - _precompute
+     - ✓
+     - ✓
+     - (Normal and batch mode) Apply the scaling factor